Ultrasonic Machining: Definition, Parts, Working, Advantages, Disadvantages, Applications

 Sonotrode

 The transducer drives the Sonotrode at high frequencies and low amplitudes.
 One end of the Sonotrode is connected to the transducer, and the other end contains the tool.
-Sonotrode is made of low carbon steel.
+Sonotrode is made of low-carbon steel.

 Control Unit